dj311/remote-timing-attacks-are-practical/README.md

 ## Summary
 This project consists of two key components:
+  1. Server :: Runs the vulnerable Apache server on port 443.
+  2. Client :: Runs a Jupyter notebook server on port 8080 for mounting the attack and performaing analysis.

+### Server
-  1. Server :: An Ubuntu container which runs an Apache server on port 443 at startup.
-It uses Apache 1.3.27 built with `mod_ssl` 2.8.12 and using OpenSSL 0.9.7 as in the original paper (though its based on `ubuntu:rolling`). `./server/Dockerfile` contains instructions on how this was built.
+An Ubuntu container running Apache 1.3.27 built with `mod_ssl` 2.8.12 and using OpenSSL 0.9.7.
+These are the versions used in the paper. `./server/Dockerfile` contains instructions on how this is built and setup.

 A pre-generated 1024-bit RSA keypair is located in `./server/ssl-certificate` and contains the secrets that the client aims to attract.
-  2. Client :: An Ubuntu container which runs a Jupyter notebook on port 8080 at startup.
+The certificate is baked in at build time, so a `docker-compose build server` is needed if you want to change them.

+A notable difference: these programs are compiled and ran on (presumably) a 64-bit architecture rather than the 32-bit architecture used in the paper.
+From my reading and understanding of the attack, this doesn't affect the theory.

+### Client
+This container includes an environment for statistical analysis (`pandas`, `seaborn`, etc) and local modules written to implement the timing attack (`attack.py`, `tls.py`, and `timed_messenger.*`).

 The `./client/attack.py` module contains the entrypoint for the attack, building upong the helper functions in `tls.py` and `timed_messenger.*`.
 This environment also contains `matplotlib`, `pandas`, `sympy` and others for data analysis.

-### Server
-TODO

-### Client
-TODO

 ## Setup
 This project relies heavily on [Docker](https://www.docker.com) and [`docker-compose`](http://docs.docker.com/compose/install).
 This has only been tested on Linux but I imagine it'll work on Windows and Mac presuming the aforementioned tools are installed and working.